latilongitude/Injury_risk_after_RTP/README.md

-This is an R Markdown document which provides reproducible code for the core analysis in the manuscript,
+This repository contains an R Markdown document which provides reproducible code for the core analysis in the manuscript,

 *"The time course of injury-risk after return-to-play in professional football (soccer)"*.